The Pay and Non-Pay Content of Job Ads: Pay and Non-Pay Attributes in Vacancy Texts

 \subsection{The Prevalence of Advertised Job Attributes}

 We now use the detailed advertised job attributes to highlight several salient descriptive statistics.
-Figure \ref{fig:share_attributes} reports the share of job ads posted between 2015 and 2019 advertising each of the 47 attributes.
-About 55 percent of job ads provide some compensation-related information.
+Figure \ref{fig:share_attributes} reports the share of job ads posted between 2021 and 2024 advertising each of the 47 attributes, while Appendix Figure \ref{fig:share_attributes_2015_2024} shows the corresponding results for the 2015-2024 period as a whole.
+About 60\% of job ads provide some compensation-related information.
 However, explicit information about the actual level of pay is scarce.
-Less that 10 percent of ads mention a salary number or bracket (``compensation level'') and slightly more than 25 percent of ads indicate that pay is set by a collective wage bargaining agreement (``pay based on collective agreement'').\footnote{By comparison, \cite{batra2023online} find that 13 percent of job ads have salary information in US data.} Because these two attributes overlap to a large extent, 27 percent of job ads have information on the actual pay level of the position.
+Less than 10\% of ads mention a salary number or bracket (``compensation level'') and slightly more than 25\% of ads indicate that pay is set by a collective wage bargaining agreement (``collective agreement pay'').\footnote{By comparison, \cite{batra2023online} find that 13\% of job ads have salary information in US data.} Taken together, we find that 30\% of job ads feature explicit information about the actual pay level or CBAs (e.g., pay scales or floors).

-Beyond information on the more tangible attributes of the job, such as pay, hours of work and contract duration, Figure \ref{fig:share_attributes} also shows that employers frequently choose to advertise more subjective aspects of the working environment, such as characteristics of the workplace (``workplace attributes'') or some appreciation of the type of tasks involved (``task-related attributes'').
-Around 30 percent of job ads describe these tasks as ``challenging'' or ``interesting.''
-Similarly, 45 percent of vacancies feature some language about the quality of the work environment and more than 20 percent advertise ``good colleagues.''
+Beyond information on the more tangible attributes of the job, such as pay, hours of work and contract duration, Figure \ref{fig:share_attributes} also shows that employers frequently advertise more subjective aspects of the working environment, such as characteristics of the workplace (``workplace attributes'') or some appreciation of the type of tasks involved (``task-related attributes'').
+Around 35--40\% of ads describe these tasks as ``challenging'' or ``interesting.''
+Similarly, more than 50\% of vacancies feature some language about the quality of the ``social environment'' at work and 30\% advertise ``good colleagues.''